jpype-project/jpype/doc/userguide.rst

   concepts to create very Python looking code and at times bending Python concepts to conform to Java's expectations.

-- Make Python appear like Python.
+- Make Python appear like Java.
 Present concepts from Java with a syntax that resembles Java so that Java users can work with Python without a huge learning curve.

 - Present everything that Java has to offer to Python.
-Thus every library, package, and Java feature if possible should be accessible.
+Every library, package, and Java feature if possible should be accessible.
   The goal of bridge is to open up places and not to restrict flow.